csstools/postcss-plugins/plugin-packs/postcss-preset-env/README.md

 The `enableClientSidePolyfills` enables any feature that would need an extra browser library to be loaded into the page for it to work.
 Defaults to `true`.

-Note that manually enabling/disabling features via the "feature" option overrides this flag.
+- Note that manually enabling/disabling features via the "feature" option overrides this flag.
+- This only controls if the PostCSS plugins are enabled.
+It does not cause the browsers libraries to be included in your bundle.

 ## Stability and Portability